 More often, than we think: kink shaming in the BDSM community

-The problem is that kink-shaming fuels the fear of rejection, making those affected even less likely to talk about it, which solidifies prejudices even within the scene.
+The problem is that kink shaming fuels the fear of rejection, making those affected even less likely to talk about it, which solidifies prejudices even within the community.
 Especially in places where kinky people hope to be understood and supported.

 It’s completely okay to not be able to relate to certain kinks or fantasies, thinking they’re silly or even wrong.
 However, shaming someone is crossing a line.
 Never forget that you could be in that person’s shoes, depending on who you’re talking to.